Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 What is the best CFD trading platform?

-The best CFD trading platform for your needs depends on a number of factors, from your experience level to risk appetite to ideal financial market.
+The best CFD trading platforms for your needs depends on a number of factors, from your experience level to risk appetite to ideal financial market.
 If you enjoy social trading and cryptocurrencies, eToro makes great sense.
 Prefer to play with both forex trading and CFDs?
 Look for a broker with MetaTrader 4 like Interactive Brokers or CMC Markets.

 Spread Betting vs Trading CFDs